-We will file ANY INSURANCE as a courtesy to our patients, regardless of whether we are participating providers (“in network”).
-We are currently in network with the following insurance companies: Delta Dental, Metlife, Concordia, and South Carolina Medicaid.
+We will file ANY INSURANCE as a courtesy to our patients, regardless of whether we are participating providers (“in-network”).
+We are currently in network with the following insurance companies: Delta Dental Premier, Metlife, United Concordia Tricare, and South Carolina Medicaid.

 We understand that the difference between in-network and out-of-network providers can be confusing, so please let us explain.
 We find that most patients do not see a difference in overall costs whether or not our practice is in-network with their specific insurance company.
 Most dental insurance plans are Preferred Provider Organization (PPO) plans.
 This means that you can choose an in-network or out-of-network provider, and the plan will still cover and pay for provided services.
 Insurance companies simply recommend in-network providers because it saves them money.

 An in-network provider means that the dental practice has made a deal with the insurance company, agreeing to accept prices set by the insurance company.
 Often, these prices do not even cover the cost of the procedure.
 This means that if the dental practice’s fees exceed the “Maximum Allowed Amount” designated by an insurance company, the dental practice must write off the difference.
 For preventive and diagnostic treatment (a normal cleaning appointment), this means your out-of-pocket costs should be little to nothing.
 This does NOT mean that there will never be out-of-pocket costs.
 There is still a deductible to be met and a co-pay of 20-80% on restorative procedures–in addition, some procedures are not covered at all, regardless of whether a practice is in network.